 Welcome to Integrated Family Community Services!
-We would love to have your partnership in responding to the needs of our community.
-From financial and food donations to volunteer opportunities, there are ways for every individual, family or group to connect with IFCS.
+We’ve been partnering with the community to alleviate hunger since 1964, and would love to have your partnership in this mission.
+From financial and food donations to volunteer opportunities, there are ways for every individual, family or group to collaborate with IFCS.

 Integrated Family Community Services is a small organization with a large impact.
 Regularly scheduled or episodic, individual volunteers, families or small volunteer groups, all help staff complete the day-to-day tasks involved in serving our community.
 Volunteers assist staff with food collection and distribution, administration of Enrichment Programs, and special events.